OCP-on-NERC/docs/architecture/observability/use-cases.md

 This will cover the needed insiggtr

 ## What
-This will cover the product, used by the receiver
+This will cover the product, used by the receiver.
+Measure the quality, that can be defined by e.g.
+- will it solve the problem
+- how much did it help
+- did it prevent a not-wanted outcome
+- did it reach the right persons(s)
+- did it support the outcome (easier, faster, better)

 ## When
 This will cover the possible trigger, alerts; from the inside (treshold, limits, errors, ...) and outside(time, events, ...)